List of Spider-Man: The Animated Series characters: Calypso/Dr. Mariah Crawford

 In "The Return of Kraven", Crawford was given the serum herself by Kravinoff when she fell ill from an African plague that she was help fighting.
 This transformed her into a feral woman who greatly resembled the comic version of Calypso except for having a lioness-like face and ears, different colored eyes, and claws.
 She was eventually half-cured by Spider-Man, Black Cat, and Kraven the Hunter and she refused to be cured all the way back to Dr. Mariah Crawford, running away with Kraven with the both of them with unknown fates.

 During her appearances, she was called Calypso by Kravinoff even before she became the beast.
 Crawford explained to Spider-Man in the episode "Duel of the Hunters" that in Greek mythology, Calypso was a goddess who granted King Odysseus the gift of life.

+In Spider-Man '94 #4, a sequel comic series, she died because of the affects of the serum.
+She was buried by Kravinoff in Affrica.

 Mrs. Farrel

 Mrs. Farrel (voiced by Telma Hopkins) is Robert's mother and only appears in the episode "Rocket Racer".
 Mrs. Farrell is a deeply caring and good woman, especially as a mother, to her son among others.
 She runs a small-time grocery store.
 She worries about her son for becoming the Rocket Racer, considering his unfavorable past as a street punk, and she believes, correctly though, that her son is a good, kind-hearted but misguided person.
 Her son's ultimate redemption as a street thug is worrying about his mom's physical health, which points that she might be considerably sick.
 When her store was threatened by thugs demanding protection money or else they will burn it down, her store was saved by Spider-Man and Robert.